 TO OUR ROOTS

-Every day, our 500 craftsmen perpetuate the tradition of a unique know-how in our workshops in Mantes-la-Ville, near Paris
+Every day, our 500 craftspeople perpetuate the tradition of a unique know-how in our workshops in Mantes-la-Ville, near Paris

 Henri SELMER opened his first workshop in 1885, Place Dancourt, in the Montmartre district (Paris).